 - Monitor local TV and radio closely.

-- Follow the instructions of emergency services and local officials – some areas may be warned via loud hailer or mobile public address system.
+- Follow the instructions of emergency services and local officials.

-- A tsunami is a series of waves – there may be more than one wave and the first may not be the largest.
-Wait for the all clear before returning to your home
+- If you are within 10 metres elevation from sea level, move immediately to higher ground until authorities give the all clear to return.
+Remember, a tsunami is a series of waves – there will be more than one wave and the first may not be the largest.

 - If you cannot reach high ground, shelter in the upper floor of the closest sturdy building and stay there until advised that it is safe to leave.